 QR Codes can encode large amounts of information and have a small size.
 Plus, you can print and paste them anywhere.
-You can also create QR Code labels and print it on places that suit you best.
+You can also create QR Code labels and print them in places that suit you best.

 All you need to do is to—create a Google Form with the relevant information.
 And encode the link of the Google form in the QR Code.

 You can then paste a unique QR Code on each entity that needs to be maintained.
 For example, washroom, machine, and vehicle).
 Your maintenance staff will scan the QR Code during each maintenance and will be redirected to the Google form link.
 Here, they will enter the relevant information.